Do You Know What REALLY Causes Those Yellow Armpit Stains?

 Now, a little oil we can combat.
 (This body wash would do the trick, as does changing your damn T-shirt.)
 And laundry?
 The market is flooded with some gentler iterations you could try.
 But deodorant, well, that's tough.
 You could switch to an all-natural formula — after all, they don't stain, but they don't always work, either.
 But Degree (which is owned by Unilever, who recently introduced a Dove product with similar technology) has discovered a better solution with its UltraClear Black + White Dry Spray.
 How?
 It features a finer-milled version of the active antiperspirant ingredient that creates a protective layer over skin.
 "The masking oil helps prevent the formation of yellow stains on white clothing," a rep for the brand says.
 And after testing it for a two straight weeks, we can attest that the stuff works.

-So there you have it.
-You'll never to toss out your favourite Everlane tee again.
+Try it yourself, and you'll never to toss out your favorite Everlane tee again.
 (Which, you've gotta admit, is the real pits.)

 Advertisement